Akshay-Hegde/webbreaker/docs/README.md

     webbreaker admin credentials --fortify --clear

 ## Results
 Scan results are provided in three (3) file formats and a scan summary printed to your screen.
+The following sections illustrate both the scan result summary printed to your screen and the WebBreaker json file.

-##### Scan Results to Console `summary-of-scan-results`
+##### Summary of Scan Results `summary-of-scan-results`
 Upon scan completion the WebBreaker WebInspect scan file is read and a summary of the results are printed to the terminal.
 Below is an example of the output from the vulnerability's `Payload URL`, `Severity`, `Vulnerability`, and `CWE`.